The legendary steam locomotive scrapyard

 by Dave Sallery

-The lower yard looking
+The lower yard looking east in

 Please note: The area has now been completely cleared and no locomotives or trace of the scrapyard remains.
 The former Barry Railway works and its chimney, in the left distance, is nowadays the only link with the past.